volume-em/cem-dataset/evaluation/README.md

 The fastest way to evaluate results on the benchmarks is to use the provided [snakemake](https://snakemake.readthedocs.io/en/stable/) files.
 Simply run:

 ```
-snakemake -s wq_snakefile
+snakemake -s snakefile_wq
 ```

 or

 ```
-snakemake -s dq_snakefile
+snakemake -s snakefile_dq
 ```

-We used wq_snakefile to train models with different initialization methods (random init., imagenet_supervised, cellemnet_mocov2) and dq_snakefile to compare models pretrained with the mocov2 algorithm on different EM datasets.
+We used snakefile_wq to train models with different initialization methods (random init., imagenet_supervised, cellemnet_mocov2) and snakefile_dq to compare models pretrained with the mocov2 algorithm on different EM datasets.

 ## Adding new benchmarks